111th Attack Wing: Cold War air defense

-The 103d and the 111th were returned to control of the Pennsylvania Air National Guard in late November 1952, and the units were re-formed at Philadelphia International Airport by 1 January 1953.
+The 111th was returned to control of the Pennsylvania Air National Guard in late November 1952, and the units were re-formed at Philadelphia International Airport by 1 January 1953.
 The 103d was re-equipped with the North American F-51D Mustang World War II fighter because of a lack of available jets at the time due to the Korean War.
 It was re-designated as the 103d Fighter Bomber Squadron and assumed an air defense mission.
 In 1955, Air Defense Command upgraded the group to the Republic F-84F Thunderstreak, and it received new aircraft.
 In July 1956, the 103d FIS switched to F-94A and B Starfigher interceptors; to F-94Cs in 1958 and the Northrop F-89H Scorpion in 1959.

 Airlift mission

 In 1962, the unit transitioned from the F-89J jet interceptor to a large, heavy transport, the Boeing C-97 Stratofreighter, a double-decked, four-engine airplane.
-The new mission moved the wing into the Military Air Transport Service (MATS), and its successor Military Airlift Command (MAC) in 1966.
+The new mission moved the group into the Military Air Transport Service (MATS), and its successor Military Airlift Command (MAC) in 1966.

 In 1963, the 111th ended its 39-year history at Philadelphia airport and moved to brand new facilities on the north end of the Willow Grove Naval Air Station.
 From Willow Grove, the C-97 was used to transport troops and cargo all over the world.
 The unit's flying personnel were used heavily during the Vietnam War and over two hundred members earned Vietnam Service Medals for their flights into that war zone.